refact0r/system24/theme/README.md

 1. download the theme file, [`system24.theme.css`](https://github.com/refact0r/system24/blob/main/theme/system24.theme.css). (there should be a download button at the top right of the page)
 2. drag the file into your theme folder. (there should be a button to open the theme folder in theme settings)
-3. (optional) customize the theme by editing the options in `midnight.theme.css`.
+3. (optional) customize the theme by editing the options in `system24.theme.css`.

 ### install through link